tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

-As a side notice, I also made other works to the app to make it usable, like saving slide changes (efficiently using `Map`, of course), zoom (which changes the slide `Group` scaling), and any other kind of work under the hood a responsible SW engineer tackles in the everyday duty.
+As a side notice, I also made other works to the app to make it usable, like saving slide changes (efficiently using `Map`, of course), zoom (which changes the slide `Group` scaling), default values, and any other kind of work under the hood a responsible SW engineer tackles in the everyday duty.
 Out of all this, performance fixes can be vastly applied to this app, but that's not what an EP consists of.